fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

 such as BoW and TFIDF.
 These methods convert unstructured text data into structured numeric data.
 New features are created from existing features using a technique called feature engineering.
-In the last part of this chapter, we explored various ways of visualizing text data, such as word clouds.
+In the last part of this lab, we explored various ways of visualizing text data, such as word clouds.

-In the next chapter, you will learn how to develop machine learning models to classify texts using the feature extraction methods you have learned about in this chapter.
+In the next lab, you will learn how to develop machine learning models to classify texts using the feature extraction methods you have learned about in this lab.
 Moreover, different sampling techniques and model evaluation parameters will be introduced.